-On January 23, 2018, Council directed the Historical Commission to work with community members and staff to develop an application for the 2018 Santa Clara County Historical Heritage Grant.
-The grant's scope was to be limited to preserving the Halsey House and the Historical Commission was directed to make a recommendation on the next steps following the initial preservation measures.
-The commission was unable to apply for the 2018 Santa Clara County Historical Heritage Grant due to the grant deadlines and limited documented information about the property's history and existing condition, and the repairs required for rehabilitation and/or restoration.
+At its regular meeting of January 23, 2018, Council received a presentation on the Halsey House Feasibility Study from the Engineering Department (Attachment B).
+Council directed staff to use the \$25,000 intended for the Initial Study to take protective measures for the Halsey House, directed the Historical Commission to work with community members and staff to develop an application for the 2018 Santa Clara County Historical Heritage Grant for an initial project towards preserving the Halsey House, and directed the Historical Commission to make a recommendation on the next steps following the initial preservation measures.

+The Historical Commission was unable to apply for the 2018 Santa Clara County Historical Heritage Grant due to the grant deadlines and limited documented information about the property's history and existing condition, and the repairs required for rehabilitation and/or restoration.

 In April 2018, the Los Altos Historical Commission Subcommittee for the Halsey House, the Los Altos History Museum, City staff and community members prepared an application for a Certified Local Government Grant for the Office of Historic Preservation to fund a historic structure report (HSR) for the Halsey House.
-On May 1, 2018, the City of Los Altos submitted an application to the Office of Historic Preservation for a Certified Local Grant for the preparation of HSR for the Halsey House.
+On May 1, 2018, the City of Los Altos applied to the Office of Historic Preservation for a Certified Local Grant for the preparation of HSR for the Halsey House.
+On August 2, 2018, the City of Los Altos was awarded a Certified Local Government Grant from United States Federal Trust funds for preparation of the HSR for the Halsey House.